IBM-Blockchain/blockchain-vscode-extension/README.md

 <img src="client/media/edit_connection.gif" width="85%" alt="Edit an existing blockchain connection">

+### Debugging a smart contract
+Debugging your smart contract allows you to run through the smart contract transactions with breakpoints and output, to ensure your transaction works as intended.
+Before debugging your smart contract, run the **generate test**, or only the instantiate transaction can be debugged.
+To debug your smart contract follow these steps:

+1. Open your smart contract project, and ensure you are connected to the `local_fabric` connection.
+2. Open the debug view in Visual Studio Code using the left-hand navigation bar.
+3. Select the `Debug Smart Contract` configuration by using the dropdown in the upper-left.
+4. Package and install the smart contract by clicking the **play** button.
+5. Add breakpoints to the smart contract by clicking on the relevant line numbers in your smart contract files.
+6. Right-click on the installed smart contract and click **Instantiate**.
+You can now right click on transactions to submit them, execution will be paused on any breakpoints you've defined.

+To make iterative changes to your smart contract while debugging, after making your changes click the **restart** button.
+Restarting debugging means you don't need to instantiate the contract again.
+Please note, as this stores the smart contract in local memory, for many changes to large smart contracts, you may need to reinstantiate the smart contract.
 ## Connecting to your own Hyperledger Fabric instance

 Using this extension, you can connect to a pre-configured local instance of Hyperledger Fabric named `local_fabric`, or you can connect to your own Hyperledger Fabric instance.
 If you choose to connect to your own Hyperledger Fabric instance, it must be running Hyperledger Fabric v1.3.0 or later.